maryan-dev/maryan-dev/README.md

 - 🎓 Self-taught developer with a passion for **Machine Learning** and **Web Development**

-- 💻 Building projects that combine data science with practical applications

 - 🌍 Exploring the intersection of **AI**, **web technologies**, and **mobile development**

 - 🔗 Always learning and contributing to open-source projects